wsdevprogrammer/futureprogrammer/README.md

-- 👋 Hi, I’m WS Future Programmer
+- 👋 Hi, I’m a Student of Software Engineering.
 - 👀 I’m a Student of Coding Love to Code.
-- 🌱 I’m currently learrning Full Stack Javascript
+- 🌱 I’m currently leariang and Doing Genrative AI, Data Scienc and so on...
+- Let's Connect...

 <!---
-wsdmarketer/wsdmarketer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+futureprogrammer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->